doda-zz/twofishes-canned/README.md

-This is the foursquare's twofishes geocoder compiled with "world data" for you ready-to-run inside a Docker image.
+This is [foursquare's twofishes geocoder](https://github.com/foursquare/twofishes) compiled with "world data" for you ready to run inside a Docker image.

 This cost me about $100 to run on AWS, but it's free for you!